srdc/cda2fhir/README.md

 <!--
-Copyright (C) 2019 Amida Technoloy Solutions, Inc.
+Copyright (C) 2019 Amida Technology Solutions, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.